You and Harvey

 You can’t stand Harvey.
 He’s an accountant in the same suburb, and you have some mutual clients.
-Harvey is rude, arrogant and full of a sense of his own importance.
-He has little respect for lawyers generally and seems to think himself superior to you.
-In the past you have lost clients because Harvey has said bad things about you.
+Harvey’s rude, arrogant and full of a sense of his own importance.
+He has little respect for lawyers generally and seems to think himself a superior person to you.
+In the past you have lost clients where Harvey has said bad things about you.

 Charlie and Chloe and the business succession

 Now you have instructions from Charlie to act for him on the sale by his family company of a surplus business building for $750,000.
 Charlie tells you he is winding down and handing over his business to his daughter Chloe.
 You ask Charlie if he has taken accountant’s advice and your heart somewhat sinks when he tells you that yes, Harvey has talked to him about it and everything is under control.

 Then Harvey calls to confirm that Charlie is his client so do not finalise the transaction without consulting him.
 With gritted teeth you say you will write this down in your diary.